A Regional Program with a Break on Out-of-State Tuition

 The lower tuition charge is possible, because of a formal interstate agreement to share programs not offered by students’ home-state public colleges.

-When students are eligible for programs through Tuition Break, they are charged lower tuition, which is typically between the college’s in-state rate and its much higher out-of-state rate.
-Eligible students currently save an average of $7,900 on their annual tuition bill.
-Total annual savings to New England families was about $58 million in 2015-2016.
+When students are eligible for programs through the Tuition Break, they are charged lower tuition, which is typically between the college’s in-state rate and its much higher out-of-state rate.
+Eligible students currently save an average of $8,000 on their annual tuition bill.
+Total annual savings to New England families was about $60 million in 2016-17.

 Visit nebhe.org/tuitionbreak to view lists of approved associate, bachelor’s, and graduate degree programs and details on eligibility, tuition rates, and savings.